|Click on the titles to listen. All compositions on

 A concept compilation CD by producer Akira Yamamichi a.k.a.
 Bergbahn.
 The individual tracks take a few samples by Bergbahn as their starting point.
 Unlike in the traditional remix approach, the artists were invited to use digital signal processing to mix, alter and transform the given samples into something entirely new and unique--even to the point of unrecognizablity as compared to the original sample.
 The artists then used the outcome of their individual processing as part of mixing a new track in click house / minimal style.

-from compilation CD 60 artists protest the war
+From the compilation CD "60 artists protest the war"

 label: ATAK (Tokyo)

 Art Direction – Maria